abdallah1936/p2-assessment-mini-project/README.md

 ## Requirements

-### Time Limit

-You have until 0900 on Tuesday, 2021-03-16 to complete the assignment.

 ### Resources

 This is an open book test.
 You are welcome to use class notes, books, or any resource on the internet.